 “When you have a competitive labor market, and a hiring manager has 10 to 15 equally qualified applicants, volunteering can be the thing that ends up differentiating you and getting you over the line,” she said.
 In fact, 20% of the hiring managers surveyed said they have made a hiring decision based on a candidate’s volunteer experience.

 Yet, only 45% of those surveyed actually include their volunteer experience on their resumes.
 To that end, LinkedIn has introduced a new feature, “Volunteer Experience and Causes,” a space for members to list volunteer work on their profiles.
+When you’re job searching, keep a lookout for ridiculous job listings.
+These help-wanted ads will make you laugh.

 Nicole Kennedy, a Washington, D.C.-area non-profit industry professional, took on volunteer work after leaving a role in technology sales.